Way-too-early 2021-22 Big Ten basketball power rankings

 Carver-Hawkeye Arena in Iowa City, Iowa.

-2020-21 record: 14-6 (22-9), 3rd in the Big Ten The losses, as with Illinois, are massive in Luka Garza, Joe Wieskamp, and CJ Fredrick.
-The returners, however, make Iowa a borderline NCAA Tournament team that I think likely gets in.
-Jordan Bohannon returns for a sixth season as a Hawkeye on a team where he will be asked to take more of the load offensively.
+2020-21 record: 14-6 (22-9), 3rd in the Big Ten The losses, as with Illinois, are massive: Luka Garza, Joe Wieskamp, and CJ Fredrick.
+The returning players, however, make Iowa a borderline NCAA Tournament team I think likely gets in.
+Jordan Bohannon returns for a sixth season on a team where he will be asked to take more of the load offensively.
 Keegan Murray flashed well as a freshman and should be in line for a sophomore leap as a starter.
-For me, it comes down to the other guards in Joe Toussaint and Connor McCaffrey.
-If they can each comfortably step into more usage then the Hawkeyes will be dancing again.
+For me, it comes down to the other guards: Joe Toussaint and Connor McCaffery.
+If each can comfortably step into more usage then the Hawkeyes will be dancing again.

 7: Rutgers